tienbku/kw-tool/README.md

 You can support further development on [Patreon](https://www.patreon.com/_pablodev)

-Made by [Pablo Rosales](http://github.com/pablorosales) on its free time.
+HAcked together by [Pablo Rosales](http://github.com/pablorosales) on some free time.

 ![Screenshot](./screenshot.png)